Fed leaves banks hanging as commodity asset deadline passes

 NOT PERMITTED LAST SEPTEMBER

-As recently as last September, the Fed told Goldman Sachs (GS.N), one of the largest traders of oil and metal on Wall Street, it had just 12 months to stop any impermissible commodity-related activities, according to a letter obtained by Reuters through a Freedom of Information Act request.
+As recently as last September, the Fed told Goldman Sachs, one of the largest traders of oil and metal on Wall Street, it had just 12 months to stop any impermissible commodity-related activities, according to a letter obtained by Reuters through a Freedom of Information Act request.

 "Goldman Sachs continues to engage in commodity-related activities ... that the board has not permitted" for financial holding companies, said Robert Frierson, Secretary of the Board, in a letter dated September 19, 2012 approving a final one-year grace period for the former investment bank to comply with commercial banking regulations.